 The PLAC movement began in Jenks Public Schools.
 As the effort grew in the Tulsa suburbs, Central Oklahoma PLAC formed with parents from across the Oklahoma City metro including Norman to the south and Edmond in the north.
 From there, PLACs sprouted across the state and found traction during and following the Teacher Walk Out of 2018.
-Currently, at least eight unique PLAC organizations are active representing thousands of Oklahoma parents and their children.
+Currently, at least fifteen unique PLAC organizations are active representing over 200,000 Oklahoma public school students and their parents.

 Local PLACs work with their school boards, parents, teachers, and elected officials to generate a dialogue about how to improve and protect public schools.
 Candidate events, legislative days, calls, emails, and texts help us keep in touch with our elected representatives and create connection for them with their constituents.
 Social media, advocacy training, and meetings over lunch or coffee allow PLAC members to raise awareness of issues or legislative proposals impacting public schools.